rtrp/osu-transport/wiki/index.md

 # Interactive Media

-Check out an introduction to Juypter Notebooks [HERE](./interactive/juypter_intro.ipynb)
+Check out an introduction to Juypter Notebooks [HERE](https://colab.research.google.com/github/ryanstwrt/osu-transport/blob/gh-pages/users/stewryan/juypter_intro.ipynb) (Note: This will take you to a Google Colab page)